 - There may be too many characters and story lines.
 I would like to see one or two of the sub stories cut and have more character development in the remaining ones.

 - One or two loose ends are left uncomfortably loose.
-There are some emotionally difficult scenes within the film and you never learn if/how they are resolved.
+There are some emotionally difficult scenes within the film that do not lead to as much resolution as we might like.

 God Looks at the Heart – So Should the Critics

 This film is fairly polarizing when it comes to the critics.
 Many viewers are saying it was awesome, while many film critics are saying it was terrible.
 I have come to the conclusion that film critics simply do not understand Christian film.
 The Spirit of God does not work in a box, and His work is less on the mind and more on the heart.
 This movie hits the heart, and hits it strong.

 The plot is centered on a college student intellectually defending the existence of God in the face of atheism, but the film is not really trying to deeply engage the intellect, it goes after the heart.
 And that is where critics are dropping the ball.
 Yes, I could present you with a bucket of intellectual plot holes if I sat back and really dug deep.
 But there is grace on this movie.
 And that grace operates independently of intellect, plot structure, and critical opinion.
 And if you do not understand what that grace is, then you will not understand Christian movies.

 “God’s Not Dead” is a great film with a great message.
 I wish it was based on a true story, but even still, this Christian movie is filled with truth.

 For updates on upcoming Christian movies, reviews, and more, subscribe for my newsletter: